-This applies to all routes and is valid for existing bookings up to 31 July 2020.
 Changing the date or time of your booking may result in different pricing, but there is no fee for making changes

 From midnight Monday 23 March 2020 only essential travel will be permitted to and from Rathlin Island.
 Essential travel from Ballycastle will be deemed as one of the following:

 - Emergency service to attend an island emergency